Harry Dalton: California Angels

+Milwaukee Brewers

 One month later, on November 20, 1977, Dalton was hired as general manager of the Milwaukee Brewers.
 He succeeded Jim Baumer, who had resigned the previous night in a purge which also cost manager Alex Grammas and player development director Al Widmar their jobs.
 Dalton filled the managerial vacancy when he named Orioles' pitching coach George Bamberger the Brewers' new skipper two months later on January 20, 1978.
-Milwaukee had a group of talented young players, such as Robin Yount, Cecil Cooper and rookie Paul Molitor, but the nine-year-old franchise had never had a winning season.
+Beginning the 1978 season, Milwaukee had a group of talented young players, such as Robin Yount (who had a .288 batting average with a .964 fielding percentage at shortstop in 1977), Cecil Cooper (who hit .300 with 20 home runs in 1977), and rookie Paul Molitor (who hit .347 in minor league play in 1977); but the nine-year-old franchise had never had a winning season, and finished the 1977 season with a 67–95 record.

 But, under Dalton and Bamberger, the team quickly gelled into contenders in the American League East Division.
-By 1981, they made the playoffs and in 1982, Milwaukee won its first and only American League pennant (the Brewers moved to the National League Central Division in 1998).
-In the 1982 World Series, the "Harvey's Wallbangers" Brewers of manager Harvey Kuenn lost to the St. Louis Cardinals in seven games.
+From 1978-80, the Brewers won 93, 95 and 86 games respectively; finishing third, second and third in their division.
+In late 1980, Dalton and the St. Louis Cardinals' Whitey Herzog (both manager and general manager) engineered a trade that sent relief pitcher Rollie Fingers, catcher Ted Simmons, and starting pitcher Pete Vuckovich to the Brewers for David Green, Dave LaPoint, Sixto Lezcano and Lary Sorenson to the Cardinals.
+Fingers went on to win the American League Cy Young Award in 1981, and Vuckovich won the same award as the top American League pitcher the following year.
+Fingers and Simmons would also go on to be inducted into the Hall of Fame (as was Herzog).